AtlasICL/excs_hackathon/README.md

 This is our team submission for the EXCS Movember Hackathon, with the theme Code for Good / Men's Health.

 ### The website is online at (https://climberlog.co.uk)
-You can log in with the following details:
+You can register your own username and password, or log in with the following details:
 - username: "test_username"
 - password: "test_password"